📝 Inventory management & stock control · ⏱️ 2 min read

 What exactly is trim loss?

 Trim loss is the difference between what you purchase and what you ultimately put on the plate.
-With whole fish you lose the head, bones, and skin.
-With meat you lose fat and sinews.
-With vegetables you lose peels and outer leaves.
+Whole fish loses head, bones, and skin.
+Meat loses fat and sinews.
+Vegetables lose peels and outer leaves.

 You buy whole salmon for €18.00 per kilo.
 After filleting you have left: